 If your sleep apnea results from spondylitis-related problems involving your TMJ or airway passages, your health care provider may recommend surgery.
 Surgical procedures are considered a last-resort option and are usually only recommended if other therapies have not worked for three months or longer.

 MySpondylitisTeam is the social network for people with spondylitis.
-Here, nearly 76,000 members from around the world come together to ask questions, offer support and advice, and connect with others who understand life with spondylitis.
+Here, more than 85,000 members from around the world come together to ask questions, offer support and advice, and connect with others who understand life with spondylitis.
 Members often discuss conditions that can come alongside spondylitis, including sleep apnea.

 Have you dealt with sleep apnea?
 How have you managed it?
 Share your thoughts and tips in the comments below or by posting on MySpondylitisTeam.